Ethra8/english-grows/README.md

   5. All users can subscribe to the monthly newsletter.
   6. Members of the monthly newsletter are informed of interesting cultural events, and social and historic facts related to the British culture, and English speaking countries around the world.

-## User Stories
+## USER STORIES

-### As a first-time visitor:
+### As a visitor
+* FUTURE IMPLEMENTATION:I want to sign up for an account after a conscient decision, to check the free on-demmand materials.
+* I want to easily sign up for an account, after a conscient decision, to buy some services.
 * I want to check all the services available, depending on whether I'm a company or an individual buyer.
-* I want to have relevant information on the services provided, and therefore check the FAQS section to resolve main doubts before buying.
+* FUTURE IMPLEMENTATION: I want to have relevant information on the services provided, and therefore check the FAQS section to resolve main doubts before buying.
-* I want to check the social media links to see the website profile, to look at photos from past events, and maybe follow.
+* FUTURE IMPLEMENTATION: I want to check the social media links to see the website profile, to look at photos from past events, and maybe follow.
-* I want to know if the site has an interesting newsletter.
+* FUTURE IMPLEMENTATION: I want to know if the site has an interesting newsletter.
 * I want to know if there are some benefits to creating an account (e.g.: free on-demmand material).

-### As a returning visitor
-* I want to subscribe to the monthly newsletter to receive information about interesting cultural events, social and historic facts related to the English Commonwhealth countries.
-* I want to sign up for an account after a conscient decision, to check the free on-demmand materials.
-* I want to easily sign up for an account, after a conscient decision, to buy some services.

 ### As User
 * I want to be able to easily register for an account, so that I can have a personal account and view my personal profile.